orthecreedence/cl-async/tcp.md

 <a id="socket-c"></a>
 ##### socket-c
-This accessor lets you access the underlying [libevent bufferevent](http://www.wangafu.net/~nickm/libevent-book/Ref6_bufferevent.html) object for the socket.
-While this is not immediately useful for any cl-async related purpose (and manipulating it outside of cl-async may make your worst nightmares come true if you aren't careful), it can be very useful to do your own bufferevent operations through the [libevent bindings](https://github.com/orthecreedence/cl-libevent2).
+This accessor lets you access the underlying [libuv stream](http://docs.libuv.org/en/v1.x/tcp.html) object for the socket.
+While this is not immediately useful for any cl-async related purpose (and manipulating it outside of cl-async may make your worst nightmares come true if you aren't careful), it can be very useful to do your own stream operations through the [cl-libuv bindings](https://github.com/orthecreedence/cl-libuv).

-TL;DR: Don't touch this accessor unless you are fairly familiar with libevent's API and how it interacts with cl-async.

 <a id="socket-data"></a>
 ##### socket-data